US piles on sanctions pain against Iran

 Then on Friday, Trump shifted, saying "probably it was going to be the embassy in Baghdad."

-“I can reveal that I believe it would have been four embassies,” Trump added in an excerpt of an interview due to air later on Fox News.
+"I can reveal that I believe it would have been four embassies," Trump added in an interview.

 Earlier, Pompeo said the US had specific information on "imminent" attacks "against American facilities, including American embassies, military bases."